Twin-S: A Digital Twin for Skull-base Surgery: Conclusion

 \section{Conclusion}

-We present \ours{}, a digital twin framework for skull-based surgery. \ours{} models, tracks and updates virtual counterparts of physical entities in real-time with high accuracy.
-We present thorough analysis on the tracking performance and illustrate how \ours{} can be used for downstream applications.
+We present \ours{}, a digital twin framework for skull base surgery. \ours{} models, tracks, and updates virtual counterparts of physical entities in real-time with high accuracy.
+We present a thorough analysis of the tracking performance and illustrate how \ours{} can be used for downstream applications.

-In future work, we plan to integrate vision-based tracking algorithms to further improve the accuracy of \ours{} rather than relying solely on optical trackers.
-We also plan to conduct \textit{ex vivo} studies to evaluate our system.
+In future work, we plan to integrate vision-based tracking algorithms~\cite{li2022tatoo} to further improve the accuracy of \ours{} rather than relying solely on optical trackers.
+Moreover, \ours{} can generate large-volume of paired data, where microscopic images of the surgical scene are paired with virtually generated labels.
+Through this pairing, we are able to reduce the cost of dataset labeling and avoid the sim-to-real transfer issue commonly faced by synthetic data~\cite{li2021revisiting,li2021sins}.
+It is our future work to demonstrate the application of \ours{} in dataset generation.
+Lastly, \ours{} enables model-based control~\cite{li2020anatomical} applications of varying anatomies, thus improving surgical safety and patient outcomes.

-\bmhead{Acknowledgments} This work was supported in part by Johns Hopkins University internal funds and in part by NIDCD K08 Grant DC019708.
+\bmhead{Acknowledgments} This work was supported in part by Johns Hopkins University internal funds, an agreement between Johns Hopkins University and the Multi-Scale Medical Robotics Centre Ltd., and in part by NIDCD K08 Grant DC019708.